nus-cs1010/2425-s1/docs/guides/clang.md

 	so that you can use `make` to automate the compilation process.
 	Appropriate warning flags will be enabled for you.

-## 4. Generating additional information for debugging.
+## 4. Generating additional information for debugging

 In order to use the debugger `lldb` to trace through and debug your program, `clang` needs to generate additional information and store them in the executable file.
 We can instruct `clang` to generate them with the flag `-g` (`g` for generate).